ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/08_autoscaling_sre/04_horizontal_pod_autoscaler.md

 # Horizontal Pod Auto Scaler

 HPA is a Kubernetes primitive, that define cpu thresholds for automatically, horizontally scaling pods.
 In order for this to function correctly, the [default metrics server](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/metrics-server.md) must be deployed, to act as the data source.
+In AKS, this is already deployed for you, when you create your cluster.

 ![horizontal-pod-autoscaler](images/horizontal-pod-autoscaler.svg)